Umm Kulthum: Early life

-Umm Kulthum was born in the village of Tamay El Zahayra within the markaz of Senbellawein, Dakahlia Governorate, to a family of a religious background.
-Her father, Ibrahim El-Sayyid El-Beltagi, was a rural imam, while her mother, Fatmah El-Maleegi, was a housewife.
+Fatima Ibrahim es-Sayyid el-Beltagi was born in the village of Tamay ez-Zahayra within the markaz of Senbellawein, Dakahlia Governorate, to a family of a religious background.
+Her father, Ibrahim es-Sayyid el-Beltagi, was a rural imam, while her mother, Fatmah el-Maleegi, was a housewife.
 She learned how to sing by listening to her father teach her older brother, Khalid.
 From a young age, she showed exceptional singing talent.
 Through her father, she learned to recite the Qur'an, and she reportedly memorized the entire book.